dshizuka/Pheasant-Habitat-Simulator/README.md

-# What it does and why we built it:
+# What the PHS does and why we built it:

-The Pheasant Habitat Simulator is makes quantitative species-habitat models accessible for conservation planning through reactively updating plots.
+The Pheasant Habitat Simulator makes quantitative species-habitat models accessible for conservation planning through reactively updating plots.
 The Pheasant Habitat Simulator was built for the specific application of a ring-necked pheasant distribution model in Nebraska, USA, but may readily be customized to other species and systems using any species-habitat regression equation.
 To learn more about how and why we built the pheasant habitat simulator, check out our paper in PLOS One:

 # What is contained in this repository: